YouTube disaster for sales professionals and marketers is in its easy application.

 There are many providers who can do just that.
 For me, the best bang for your buck is BombBomb.

-BombBomb provides much more robust contact manager, email, and video features.
+BombBomb provides a contact manager, email, video features, and much more.

-Regardless of which one you choose, the gold for you is that your prospect stays exactly where you want him/her – focused on your product or service offering.
+Check out the FREE trial.
+The gold for you is that your prospect stays exactly where you want him/her – focused on your product or service offering.
 No distractions.

 Remember: Nothing happens until someone sells something.